-91,337 MW, or 5.8 percent.
+Average real-time supply offered increased by 2,445 MW in the first six months of 2013 compared to the first six months of 2012, while peak load decreased by 8,135 MW, modifying the general supply demand balance with a corresponding impact on energy market prices.
 Market concentration levels remained moderate.
 This relationship between supply and demand, regardless of the specific market, balanced by market concentration, is referred to as supply-demand fundamentals or economic fundamentals.
 While the market structure does not guarantee competitive outcomes, overall the market structure of the PJM aggregate Energy Market remains reasonably competitive for most hours.

 Prices are a key outcome of markets.
 Prices vary across hours, days and years for multiple reasons.
 Price is an indicator of the level of competition in a market although individual prices are not always easy to interpret.
 In a competitive market, prices are directly related to the marginal cost of the most expensive unit required to serve load in each hour.
 The pattern of prices within days and across months and years illustrates how prices are directly related to supply and demand conditions and thus also illustrates the potential significance of price elasticity of demand in affecting price.
-Energy Market results for the first three months of 2013 generally reflected supply-demand fundamentals.
+Energy Market results for the first six months of 2013 generally reflected supply-demand fundamentals.

-The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.51 This is a flexible, targeted real-time measure of market structure which replaced the offer capping of all units required to relieve a constraint.
+The three pivotal supplier test is applied by PJM on an ongoing basis for local energy markets in order to determine whether offer capping is required for transmission constraints.57 This is a flexible, targeted real-time measure of market structure which replaced the offer capping of all units required to relieve a constraint.
 A generation owner or group of generation owners is pivotal for a local market if the output of the owners' generation facilities is required in order to relieve a transmission constraint.
 When a generation owner or group of owners is pivotal, it has the ability to increase the market price above the competitive level.
 The three pivotal supplier test explicitly incorporates the impact of excess supply and implicitly accounts for the impact of the price elasticity of demand in the market power tests.
 The result of the introduction of the three pivotal supplier test was to limit offer capping to times when the local market structure was noncompetitive and specific owners had structural market power.
 The analysis of the application of the three pivotal supplier test demonstrates that it is working successfully to exempt owners when the local market structure is competitive and to offer cap owners when the local market structure is noncompetitive.